-It’s hard for Daddy and me to believe that our baby boy is going to start high school in the fall.
+It’s hard for Daddy and me to believe that our baby boy will start high school in the fall.
 I know you’re excited.
-You’ve watched all your older siblings enjoy their high school years, and you’re looking forward to many of the same experiences–proms, homecomings, pep rallies, hanging out with friends, and more.
+You’ve watched all your older siblings enjoy their high school years, and you’re looking forward to many of the same experiences.
 Your dad and I are looking forward to all of that too.
-We know from experience that parenting high school kids can be a whole lot of fun.
+We know from experience that parenting high school kids can be a lot of fun.

-On the other hand, we also know that these years won’t always be easy–for you or for us.
-And just in case you are counting on the old adage that the youngest gets away with more because his parents are just too tired to care, let me set you straight.
+On the other hand, we also know that these years won’t always be easy — for you or us.
+And just in case you are counting on the adage that the youngest gets away with more because his parents are too tired to care, let me set you straight.

-Daddy and I are not now, nor will we ever, EVER, be too tired to care about what you’re up to.
+Daddy and I are not now, nor will we ever be too tired to care about what you’re up to.
 The good news is that our many years of parenting teenagers have taught us a thing or two.
-One of those things is that it’s better for everyone if our expectations are clear from the get go.
-So, before you walk through those doors on your first day of high school, listen up.
-Here’s what you need to know about the next four years….
+One of those things is that it’s better for everyone if our expectations are clear.
+So, before you walk through those doors on your first day of high school, listen.
+Here’s what you need to know about the next four years…

-1. We trust you–we just don’t trust your teenage brain.
+1. We trust you — we don’t trust your teenage brain.

-Inevitably there will be times over the next four years when you will want to do things that Daddy and I don’t think are a good idea.
-We will say no, and you will argue that we just don’t trust you.
-This argument has been going on between parents and teens since the dawn of time, and in some homes it goes on for hours.
-In ours it will not.
+Inevitably, over the next four years, you will want to do things that Daddy and I don’t think are a good idea.
+We will say no, and you will argue that we don’t trust you.
+This argument has been going on between parents and teens since the dawn of time, and in some homes, it goes on for hours.
+In ours, it will not.

-We know you are smart and capable, honest and good.
+We know you are intelligent and capable, honest and good.
 You are clever and resourceful, thoughtful and responsible.
-Daddy and I are very proud of the young man you becoming.
+Daddy and I are very proud of the young man you are becoming.
 But you’re not a man yet, Bud, and your man-boy brain isn’t fully capable of making rational decisions.
-So for now, you’ll just have to trust us to make some decisions for you.
+So, for now, you’ll have to trust us to make some decisions for you.

 2. We will check up on you.

-Again, it isn’t that we don’t trust you, but like a lot of seasoned parents, we live by the motto, “Trust.
+Again, it isn’t that we don’t trust you, but like many seasoned parents, we live by the motto, “Trust.
 But verify.”